 Freshman Admission Requirements

-In addition to university requirements, students must meet the following College of Engineering applicants (except those applying to Computer Science*) should meet the requirements below:
+In addition to university requirements, College of Engineering applicants (except those applying to the Computer Science* major) must meet the following requirements below:

 4 units of high school math, including: